People say the eyes are the windows to the soul, but we say they’re actually the windows to your health.

 While the health problems mentioned above are some of the more common diseases and disorders that might affect a person’s eyesight, this is by no means a finite list.
 Any number of maladies, big or small, can cause vision problems.
 Always consult a physician or ophthalmologist if you notice sudden changes in health or vision.

-Request a consultation with one of the eye care specialists at nJoy Vision in Oklahoma City, serving men and women from Edmond, Stillwater, Midwest City, Moore, and the greater OKC area.
+Request a consultation or call (405) 842-6060 to schedule an appointment with one of the eye care specialists at nJoy Vision in Oklahoma City, serving men and women from Edmond, Stillwater, Midwest City, Moore, and the greater OKC area.
 Our team of eye doctors and experts can help care for your eyes to ensure good eye health for years to come.